tmick0/bloomfilter/README.md

 ## Description

+Three types of Bloom filters are supported:

+- Ordinary BFs
+- Counting BFs
+- Paired BFs (as seen in [Mick et al.][1])

-Currently, ordinary and counting Bloom filters are supported.
-They both support the typical insert and query operations, as well as serialization and deserialization using a stream interface.
-The counting BF additionally supports a delete operation.
+All types support the typical insert and query operations, as well as serialization and deserialization using a stream interface.
+The counting and paired BFs additionally support a delete operation.

-Support is planned for the paired Bloom filter as seen in [Mick et al.][1].

-The following operations will also be supported:
+The following operations on BFs are also planned:

 - Compressing a counting BF into an ordinary BF
 - Compressing an ordinary BF using the halving method (as seen in [Wang et al.][2])